SlowOnARocket/MovieFetcher/README.md

-Here's a README file for MovieFetcher based on the provided source code:
+Here's the updated README with your GitHub username included:

 # MovieFetcher